 - Accelerated growth kicks in

-- Startup continues business as mature company or
+- Startup continues business as a mature company or

 - Exit event with IPO or acquisition occurs